mirror/dd-wrt/src/router/wolfssl/sslSniffer/README.md

     void* ctx, char* error);
 ```

-The parameter `vSniffer` is a typeless pointer to the current sniffer session and is meant to be passed directly to the function `ssl_SetWatchKey`. `certHash` is a SHA-256 hash of the certificate sent by the server, and its size is `certHashSz`.
+The parameter `vSniffer` is a typeless pointer to the current sniffer session and is meant to be passed directly to the function `ssl_SetWatchKey_file` or `ssl_SetWatchKey_buffer`.
+The `certHash` is a SHA-256 hash of the certificate sent by the server, and its size is `certHashSz`.
 A pointer to certificate message’s payload is provided in the parameter `certChain`, and the certificate chain’s size in `certChainSz`.
 This will be a list of pairs of 24-bit certificate sizes and raw DER certificates in network order from the wire.
 The application space callback context data is provided in parameter ctx and is set by the function `ssl_SetWatchKeyCtx`.
 Any error string is copied into parameter error.
-Your callback function can use these values to locate the appropriate private key and load it into the sniffer session with the function `ssl_SetWatchKey`.
+Your callback function can use these values to locate the appropriate private key and load it into the sniffer session with the function `ssl_SetWatchKey_file` or `ssl_SetWatchKey_buffer`.

 Return Values: